KevineMusoni/TriangleTracker/README.md

 * input length of sides (cm)
 * allows only numerical inputs
 * click check for output
+* view on your right the result in a text area box
 ## Technologies Used
 {HTML, CSS & JavaScript}
 ## Support and contact details